RoboCup-SSL/ssl-game-controller/README.md

  * [ssl-ref-client](./cmd/ssl-ref-client): A client that receives referee messages
  * [ssl-auto-ref-client](./cmd/ssl-auto-ref-client/README.md): A client that connects to the controller as an autoRef
  * [ssl-team-client](./cmd/ssl-team-client/README.md): A client that connects to the controller as a team
+ * [ssl-ci-test-client](./cmd/ssl-ci-test-client/README.md): A client that connects to the CI interface of the controller

 ### Comparison to ssl-refbox
 The ssl-game-controller replaces the ssl-refbox.
 With the introduction of automatic referees, there was demand for several new features.
 To accommodate these, the ssl-refbox has been rewritten to take advantage of modern technologies.